Welcome to Geothermal Resources

 The Division of Oil, Gas, and Geothermal Resources oversees the drilling, operation, maintenance, plugging, and abandonment of geothermal wells on state and private lands to ensure public safety and protect underground and surface waters.

 California is the United States' largest generator of electricity from geothermal energy.
-In 2014, California received nearly 4.4 percent of its electrical energy from geothermal resources (about 13,000 Gigawatt-hours).
+In 2017, California received 5.7 percent of its electrical energy from geothermal resources.
 The state has over 650 active, high-temperature geothermal wells (with fluids over 212° F) and 230 injection wells.

 Kids' and Educators' Pages